LiisMarie/To-Do-App/README.md

-# HW3 - Flutter - To-Do App
+# To-Do App

+To-Do App is written in Flutter for both Android and iOS.

 #### To-Do App is simple and awesome app to organize your tasks.